Who We Work With.

 Judy Miller is the Administrative Assistant for the Wellbeing at Work Program.
 Prior to joining the team, Judy worked in the Nonprofit Professional Development Program in the Mendoza College of Business at the University of Notre Dame, as an events and project coordinator in MBA Student Services at Mendoza, and as an administrative assistant at the Purdue University School of Technology.
 She earned her degree in business administration from Michiana College.

 Judy lives in South Bend with her dog, Roxie.
-She enjoys the great outdoors, gardening, and traveling—particularly when a lake or ocean is involved—and spending time with her three children and two beautiful granddaughters.
+She enjoys the great outdoors, gardening, and traveling—particularly when a lake or ocean is involved—and spending time with her three children and four grandchildren.

 Laura Schmucker is the Program Coordinator for the Wellbeing at Work Program, where she serves as a liaison across all partner organizations and participants, coordinating all survey development and distribution, as well as managing the logistics and data for the team’s research studies.
 Laura received her B.S. in accounting from Valparaiso University before serving as a CPA for a major accounting firm.
 In addition, Laura has filled a variety of leadership roles at a large church in the South Bend area.